The Late Late Show (Irish talk show): Bishop and the Nightie

 A minor furore erupted in 1966 when the Bishop of Clonfert condemned The Late Late Show as "immoral" and Gay Byrne as a promoter of "filth".
 The condemnation stemmed from a small item on the show in which Byrne was interviewing a number of couples to see how well they knew each other.
-Byrne asked the Fox couple from Terenure what colour nightdress Mrs Fox wore during her honeymoon.
-Mr Fox implied it was "transparent" and Mrs Fox said she had not worn any nightdress.
-This response was received with laughter by Byrne and the studio audience, with Mrs. Fox then suggesting that her nightdress had been white from the options offered.
+Byrne asked the married Fox couple from Terenure what colour nightdress Eileen Fox wore during her honeymoon.
+Richard Fox implied it was "transparent" and Eileen said she had not worn any nightdress (audio recording).
+This response was received with laughter by Byrne and the studio audience, with Eileen Fox then suggesting that her nightdress had been white from the options offered.
 However, the Bishop either misheard or ignored this, feeling the need to protest against this "filthy" programme and the "filth" which was being televised into the nation's homes.

 The Bishop of Clonfert sent a telegram: "Disgusted with disgraceful performance", prompting a swift RTÉ apology which the Irish Examiner states was similar to the apology the same broadcaster issued during the Brian Cowen nude portraits controversy in 2009.
 Meath VEC said it was "anti-national", whilst Loughrea Town Council described it as "a dirty programme that should be abolished altogether".
 The furore died down after a number of weeks, but is still remembered.
 When the topic featured on the 2008 documentary How the Irish Have Sex broadcast by rival channel TV3, the Irish Independents Damian Corless said Éamon de Valera "won't be turning on, but will instead be turning in his grave".